 Two things: materials and craftsmanship.
 The quality of the wood and hardware play a big part in the overall quality—and cost—of a dresser.
 Our woods have names you’ll recognize from the trees in your yard: walnut, cherry, maple and ash.
 We also sustainably source these woods within the United States.
 It costs more, but we think it’s better for the planet and makes better furniture.

 Hardware, like drawer glides, makes a big difference in how well a dresser holds up over the years.
-Our 3/4-extension, ball-bearing glides are designed to support 100 lbs of weight and daily wardrobe indecision, unlike cheap plastic or thin metal glides that can crack or warp over time.
+Our 3/4-extension, ball-bearing glides are designed to support 100 pounds of weight and daily wardrobe indecision, unlike cheap plastic or thin metal glides that can crack or warp over time.

 Next, craftsmanship.
 Of course, it’s cheaper to buy a dresser in a box and assemble it yourself.
 When you buy a dresser from Room & Board, you’re investing in a piece made by an experienced woodworker in the United States.
 Each dresser is built using time-tested joinery techniques (think dovetail drawer boxes), crafted by hand and then hand sanded and finished.
 It arrives in your home ready to use, no assembly required.
 (Plus, our friendly delivery team will place your dresser in your room and take all the packaging away with them.)
 Bottom line: craftsmanship is the difference between a dresser meant to last a few years versus a lifetime.